zhxie/ztunnel/README.md

 ## Building

-### FIPS
+### FIPS BoringSSL

-Ztunnel builds currently enable the `fips` Cargo feature by default, which in turn enables the `fips` feature on [BoringSSL](https://github.com/cloudflare/boring).
+Ztunnel builds currently enable the `boring-fips` Cargo feature by default, which in turn enables the `fips` feature on [BoringSSL](https://github.com/cloudflare/boring).

 FIPS has